 Where the most reliable updates usually appear

-Official FIFA tournament pages remain the clearest source for schedule, ticket, and competition updates.
-For team-specific movement, federation channels and confirmed squad announcements matter more than rumor-heavy social media.
+Official FIFA tournament pages remain the cleanest source for schedule, group, and ticketing updates.
+For team-specific movement, national federation channels and confirmed squad bulletins matter more than rumor-led aggregation.

-If you only want one practical rule, it is this: treat official tournament and federation channels as the baseline, then use broader media only for context.
+If you only want one rule, use official tournament and federation pages as the baseline and treat everything else as secondary context.

 Frequently Asked Questions